 After graduating from Texas’s Prairie View A&M University, Terrence Spivey moved to New York City and studied the Meisner Technique at the William Esper Studio.
 Following stints at the Black Writers Reunion and Conference and the Black Girl Ensemble, in 2003 Spivey became artistic director of Cleveland’s historic Karamu House, the nation’s oldest African American theatre.
 Across 13 years Spivey directed many world premieres and produced countless community initiatives, gaining numerous accolades for Karamu House such as the 2013 AUCELCO Repertory Company of the Year in New York City.
 After departing Karamu House, he worked as a freelance director creating new works on the police killing of Tamir Rice and sex trafficking in Northeast Ohio, in addition to directing plays by Branden Jacobs-Jenkins and August Wilson.
 Spivey also founded his own theatre company, Powerful Long Ladder, directing works by James Baldwin and Golden Globe actress Regina Taylor.
 He recently directed an award-winning film called Resurrection of The Last Black Man in 08:46, a reflection on the killing of George Floyd and a 1933 Texas lynching.
 In 2018 Spivey was selected into The HistoryMakers.
 It is the largest archive collection for African Americans housed in the Library of Congress.

 Letter From Chair

-One thing you’ll notice if you visit the Vukovich Center is that we are a noisy bunch; impromptu and informal conversations fill the hallways.
-Learning and advising don’t stop when a class or scheduled appointment ends.
-You’ll find faculty, students, and staff chatting in offices and classrooms, doorways and hallways, and in theatres and studios.
+One thing you will notice if you visit the Vukovich Center is that we are a noisy bunch – even with our masks on.
+Learning and advising do not stop when a class or scheduled appointment ends.
+You will find faculty, students, and staff chatting in offices and classrooms, doorways and hallways, and in theatres and studios.
 I invite you to jump in.

 Professor and Chair